 Especially for studying land-use effects it can be difficult to find adequate and comparable sites.
 At Mt.
-Kilimanjaro there is nearly no natural forest below and no land use above 1800 m.a.s.l.
-Given this limitation to our study design we will only discuss land-use effects that are significant when compared on the closest elevation levels (FLM and HOMb) and that are at least two times stronger than the largest elevation effects.
+Kilimanjaro there is nearly no natural forest below and no land use above 1800 m a.s.l.
+Given this limitation to our study design we will only discuss land-use effects that are significant when compared on the closest elevation levels (FLM and HOMb).
+According to Hemp (2006a) Mt.
+Kilimanjaro exhibits a strong ecological zonation.
+FLM and HOMb are both located in the same altitudinal zone (i.e. lower montane) and were selected to represent the respective zone of natural species composition (Ensslin et al., 2015).
+Therefore, we assume low elevation related variability.
+This assumption is also supported by the similar litter peak seasonality in both ecosystems (Fig. 3).
 Several studies from the tropics focus on nutrient contents in leaf litter of agricultural plantations (Beer, 1988; Dawoe et al., 2010), tree plantations (Sharma and Pande, 1989; Carnol and Bazgir, 2013) and natural forests (Dent et al., 2006; Lu and Liu, 2012).
 Some studies also compared tree plantations to natural forests (Lisanework and Michelsen, 1994; Celentano et al., 2011).
 However, the results vary considerably between study sites and are not directly comparable to each other.
 For example, the N content in litter is higher in Ethiopian natural forests than in tree plantations (Lisanework and Michelsen, 1994), while the opposite results were recorded from Costa Rican sites (Celentano et al., 2011).
-Homegardens and coffee plantations at Mt.

-- Kilimanjaro had higher N contents and therefore lower C : N ratios in leaf litter than natural forests (Fig. 3).
-Nitrogen is a limiting factor in tropical montane forests (Vitousek, 1984; Fisher et al., 2013), and N-deprived plants usually have a high C : N ratio in litter (Chave et al., 2010).
+Independent from elevation, HOM and COF at Mt.
+Kilimanjaro had higher N contents and therefore lower C: N ratios in leaf litter than natural forests (Fig. 4).
+Nitrogen is a limiting factor in tropical montane forests (Vitousek, 1984; Fisher et al., 2013), and N-deprived plants usually have a high C: N ratio in litter (Chave et al., 2010).
 We expect two processes to mitigate the natural N limitation.
-First, the introduction of crops such as Musa ssp. and coffee (Coffea ssp.) affects the nutri- - ent content of vegetation and litter in general.
+First, the introduction of crops such as Musa ssp. and Coffea ssp. affects the nutrient content of vegetation and litter in general.
 Second, fertilization leads to higher N contents in plants and consequently in leaf litter (O'Connell and Grove, 1993).
 As a result the annual N deposition by litterfall in HOM and COF increased and N cycling in these ecosystems was enhanced.
+This is well in line with Zech et al. (2011), who found evidence for accelerated N-cycling in the cultivated areas of Mt.
+Kilimanjaro.
 Fertilization with N and P also increases the content of other macronutrients in leaf litter (O'Connell and Grove, 1993).
-This corresponds to - our findings because the content of most macronutrients in land-use ecosystems either increased or remained on the same level compared to the natural forests.
+This corresponds to our findings because the content of most macronutrients in land-use ecosystems either increased or remained on the same level compared to the natural forests.
 Specific micronutrient fertilization can be ruled out in homegardens (Fernandes et al., 1986).
 Consequently, micronutrients were either unaffected (Al, Fe) or decreased under managed conditions (Mn, Na).